 What is the mission statement?
 Our mission is our core purpose, our reason for being: “Chamber/Main Street” promotes economic vitality and a quality of place for North Manchester with a spirit of collaboration.

 What is the vision statement?
-Our vision is what we hope to achieve and create: The “Chamber/Main Street” will be recognized as a leader in creating a vibrant and inclusive community, promoting economic vitality, celebrating our historical legacy and fostering a dynamic future.
+Updated 6/14/18 Our vision is what we aspire to become, to achieve, to create: “Chamber/Main Street” will be recognized as a leader in creating a vibrant and inclusive community, promoting economic vitality, celebrating our historical legacy and fostering a dynamic future.

 What is driving the consolidation?
 The primary goals of the consolidation are: